 We, in line with other Charities, have been hard hit by the current economic climate.
 Donations and bank interest are low and we fully expect this to continue into the foreseeable future.

 Nevertheless, whilst the Trustees are prudent with the finances, they are also conscious of the need to keep the building well furnished, attractive and up to date.
 In the past few years we have replaced all the tables and chairs in the main hall, refurbished the ladies cloakroom and re-decorated throughout and in January 2016 completed a modest extension to support the administration required to manage the Centre.
-Also in August 2016, we re-carpeted the whole centre to keep it a bright, cheerful and welcoming place for Groups to use and in 2017 we installed solar panels to improve the efficiency of the Centre.
+In August 2016, we re-carpeted the whole centre to keep it a bright, cheerful and welcoming place for Groups to use and in 2017 we installed solar panels to improve the efficiency of the Centre.

-The Centre has only one paid employee, a part time Caretaker.
+The Centre has only two paid employees, a part time Caretaker and Administrator.
 The remainder of the work is carried out by our small team of dedicated volunteers.

 Future plans .........

-Our aim will always be to continue providing a Centre for the Disabled and Elderly of Calderdale, A place where the over 55's or those with a disability, can come and be made welcome.
+Our aim will always be to continue providing a pleasant place that groups can use to support the local people of Calderdale where they can come and be made welcome.
 To enjoy either a special activity such as Embroidery, Quilting, Tai Chi or Whist.
-Perhaps to discuss their condition whether it be arthritis, diabetes, MS, Alzheimer's etc and to get comfort, reassurance and advice.
+Perhaps to discuss their condition whether it be arthritis, MS, Alzheimer's etc and to get comfort, reassurance and advice.
 Or just to meet in a safe, clean, warm and welcoming environment, staffed by people who care what happens to them.
 In fact, to have a jolly good time amongst friends.